The phrase goody two-shoes describes someone who acts in an honest way whenever possible. In other words, they regularly do what is considered right.

 Hold you, if you can, your tittle-tattle,’ quoth he.”

-This would mean the phrase is over 340 years old.
+This means the phrase is at least 349 years old!

 Note: This website has the origins and meanings for phrases and sayings.
 Looking back through history, it’s tough to find the place or person in which a phrase has its roots.
-We are limited to what can be found in writings, such as books, poems, newspapers, and plays.
-Often times, phrases will be quoted from century old newspapers or plays that were done a long time ago.
+We are limited to what can be found in writings and print, such as books, poems, and newspapers.